bucketplus/ca-control-api-nodejs/Readme.md

 To install the Control API in a node.js container, run:
  `yarn add @bucketplus/bp-control-api-nodejs`.

+## Importing
+To Import Control api add
+`import bp from '@bucketplus/bp-control-api-nodejs;` To your code

 ## Environment Variables
 The API expects the following .env variables to be set: